droonga/droonga.org/ja/tutorial/plugin-development/handler/index.md

       end
 (snip)
 ~~~

+Look at the argument of the `handle` method.
+It is different from the one an adapter receives.
+A handler receives a message meaning a distributed task.
+So you have to extract the request message from the distributed task by the code `request = message.request`.

 The instance variable `@context` is an instance of `Groonga::Context` for the storage of the partition.
 See the [class reference of Rroonga][Groonga::Context].